In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 This explains why their content is:

 You won’t find rehashed SEO advice on Ahrefs.
-They have rich content written by experts.
+They only have rich pillar content written by experts.

 Guiding Freelance Writers